microsoft/azure-pipelines-yaml/design/controlling-agent-updates.md

 _See below for other solutions considered._

-We will add a mode to the project-level pool which puts it into "no update" mode.
+We will add a mode to the organization-level pool which puts it into "no update" mode.
 In this mode, jobs will use the minimum agent version as a demand.
 If no agent can satisfy the demand, the job will fail instead of forcing an agent update.